 It’s no secret that machine learning is kind of a big deal.
-Luckily, no matter where you are in your career (or the world), you can begin investing in yourself today by diving into the crazy cool world of machine learning.
+Luckily, no matter where you are in your career (or the world), you can dive head first into the crazy cool world of machine learning.

 If you’re looking to not only transform your career and yourself, but also to position yourself at cutting edge of cool, then keep reading my friend, because we’re about to turn some lead into gold.

 If you’re like me and don’t happen to come from a computer science or math background then getting started with machine learning might feel pretty overwhelming.